joinmarket-webui/jamdocs/docs/interface/fidelity-bonds.md

 After that, you will be asked to review the bond configuration.
 If everything looks right, you can create the fidelity bond which will [time-lock your funds][timelock] for the set duration.

-!!! warning
-    It is impossible to move or spend funds that are locked in a fidelity bond before the bond expires, as they are time-locked by the bitcoin protocol.

 [earn]: /interface/03-earn/
 [jar]: /glossary/#jar